sovrynn/ecdo/6-LITERATURE-MEDIA/0-ethical-skeptic/theory-part-1/README.md

 Observation 5: Schumann Resonance banding-power has ranged upwards, indicating a weakening in the Earth's magnetic moment.
 This is commensurate with a dramatic wandering of the geomagnetic north pole.
 This is happening at the same time as global temperature increase.

-Observation 6: This part seems to contradict itself.
-It may be a bit of sloppy work by TES not cleaning up the old version of his thesis when he updated it for new information.
-In the end he seems to be arguing that Earth's ORB is slowing down due to added mass through the LLVP structures.
-But the contradiction remains.
-He posts a graphic showing leap seconds added over the last century which implies slowing down.
-Then he posts a graphic showing shorter days which implies faster rotation.
-Anyways the point he seems to be trying to make is that there are currently variations in Earth's rotation which are conveniently not worked into current climate models.
+Observation 6: The Earth's rotation is speeding up, but the rate at which it is speeding up is slowing down and reversing, indicating a force that is slowing down Earth's rotation.

 Observation 7: Anecdote: Spring 2023 brought a heat surge in ocean sea surface temperature.
 This happened too fast for humans to have been the driving factor.
 This also coincided with a record Antarctic ice melt-off.
 The Earth's core stands as the only possible energy source capable of generating this massive heat surge.

-Observation 8: Recent rise in earthquakes and volcanic activity, indicating increasing activity of Earth's upper mantle
+Observation 8: Recent rise in earthquakes and volcanic activity, indicating increasing activity of Earth's upper mantle.

+Observation 9: Heat anomalies are not random - rather they follow specific patterns and arise from specific crustal locations (mid-Atlantic rise, El Nino/ULVZ/LLVP currents).
+Additionally, the heating from El Nino seems to accumulate persistently, and as such the heat increases of the last few decades has happened within only a few weeks of rapid temperature rise, something that is too rapid to be explained by atmospheric changes.
+There's also evidence of heat plumes in ANtarctica, which could seemingly only be explained by the mantle.

+Observation 10: Deep oceans are absorbing excessive amounts of heat.